KuriRobot/Kuri-Documentation/guides/hardware/opening-up-kuri.md

 the speaker grill upwards to remove it.
 Now unscrew the screw on the side closest to Kuri's front that was underneath the speaker grill.

-## Removing Kuri's front shell
+## Removing Kuri's front torso shells
-Kuri's front shells (both the white top and the black bottom shells) are only held on by snap-fit.
+Kuri's front torso shells (both the white top and the black bottom shells) are only held on by snap-fit.
 Put Kuri on the ground, facing you, and grab both top and bottom shells at once, on both sides.
 Pull outwards and towards you, wiggling (and deforming slightly) the plates to release all the